·

 When your timer goes off, take it out of the oven and let it cool on the sheet so that it stays flat.

-Drill a hole out of the center of your circle using a drill bit.
+Using a basic cordless drill and a small drill bit set, drill a hole out of the center of your circle.
 Go through the front of the clock for a cleaner finish.

 I first drilled a pilot hole with a 1/4″ bit and then finished with a 3/8″ bit.
 The size hole you need will depend on the mechanism you are using.